Welcome to Las Trampas

 Las Trampas strives to provide the highest quality of services for adults with developmental disabilities by employing evidence-based teaching methods and curriculums that meet the training needs of the individuals served by the agency.
 Las Trampas provides training opportunities both on-site and in the community.
 On-site skills training includes the simulated practice of the skills learned.
 However, Las Trampas believes that the best learning opportunities happen in community settings where the learned skills can be utilized in real-world settings.
 In these settings, the individuals will be expected to employ the skills learned.
 Methodologies employed include:

-- Principles of Applied Behavior Analysis (ABA) and Positive Behavioral Supports (PBS) – includes functional analyses of behavior, behavior support plans, and reward systems all customized to the individual’s needs.
+- Positive Behavioral Supports (PBS) – includes functional analyses of behavior, behavior support plans, and reward systems all customized to the individual’s needs.

 - Structured Teaching– a comprehensive teaching method of developing structured physical environments, structured lessons and activities, and the use of picture icons.